 They make their own.

 Of course you don’t want to bother chasing off a nest of three-foot-high hornets every time you want a snack – unless you’re the brave Hisuian variety that pilfers from Combee.
-It’s just not a power dynamic that works here the same way that it does in the real world.
+It’s just not a power dynamic that works in quite the same way that it does in the real world.
 So instead, they stalk Beedrill to their favorite fruit and pollen spots, then blend their own brews in safety.
 (Presumably Teddiursa has a second stomach for this, too?
 Or do they partner up with Shuckle?)

 They’re crafty little buggers – and “craftiness” is an attribute of bears well known to any hiker who’s had to string up a food bag overnight.
 Doubly so if you’ve had one get into your fruit leather, anyway.
 It continues to be a wonder that people go backpacking at all in this setting, let alone for apparent months at a time.